majanko/planck/README.md

     source oe-core/oe-init-build-env
     bitbake ltenad2

+In case you need to build development image with Ethernet via USB, port forwarding and static IP addresses please type:

+    source oe-core/oe-init-build-env
+    bitbake ltenad2-mcu-cdc-ncm

-This will  start the so  called meta build.
+In both cases it will  start the so  called meta build.
 The vast majority  of the source code is only now downloaded  from various locations on the web.
 All downloaded software will be stored under directory build/downlads.
 In case  you work  in a  larger team  you might  consider to  inject a